 When I commented that I thought she may have overdone it just a bit on the food, Amy shrugged her shoulders and casually remarked, “People expect it of me.”
 In all likelihood, she is correct.
 Lucky for those of us who call her a friend, she never lets us down.

 Hopefully, you know someone like Amy.
-I’m pretty sure you will enjoy these cupcakes.
+I’m pretty sure you will enjoy these Sky-High Chocolate Salted Caramel Cupcakes.
 They are from Betty Crocker, via our friend.
 Give these a try; your life will never be the same. -Dan

 - 1 box devil’s food cake mix